benarent/teleport-application-access-node/README.md

         - name: "jwt-quickstart"
             uri: "https://_heroku-app-name_.herokuapp.com"
         ```
     - Teleport Cloud users can ...
-(How to Proxy with Heroku using Teleport Cloud...)
+(How to Proxy with Heroku using Teleport Cloud...maybe needs a custom buildpack)